Why Not Talk Therapy

 I did not choose this study as an example because it is a poor study.
 I chose it because it is arguably the best.

 Even though 40% of patients did not have PTSD when the study ended, this number drops to the same level as that of the control group at the 6 month follow up.
-This is what we mean when we say you didn't fail therapy, therapy failed you.
 Our best, state of the art, evidence based treatments have had very high failure rates when it comes to depression and PTSD.
+Again, many clients did not fail in therapy, therapy failed the client.